 Development of some of the features listed have been driven by the customers interested to speed up computations related to a particular class of problems.
 Besides interacting with the WIPL-D development team and effectively streamlining the direction of the program evolution and improvement, a user is always welcomed to put to work the expertise, experience and dedication of the WIPL-D support team to make the most of the WIPL-D suite.

 The short simulation time extends the possible application areas to those where a MoM solver is not commonly used.
 The first example can be the simulation of an ultrawideband (UWB) antenna or an UWB microwave circuit where a very large number of frequency points is required to reliably characterize the structure.
-Another fascinating example could be the fact that even the time-domain simulations, where Fourier transformation is used to convert the data from a large number of frequency points to time domain response, becomes feasible with WIPL-D MoM kernel.
+Another fascinating example could be the fact that even the time-domain simulations with our Time Domain Solver, where Fourier transformation is used to convert the data from a large number of frequency points to time domain response, becomes feasible with WIPL-D MoM kernel.
 These multi-frequency problems could be additionally speeded-up by adjusting the number of unknowns as the operation frequency changes (the “freq” feature) or by simultaneously running multiple frequency points in parallel (on multicore or multi GPU systems).

 With WIPL-D Pro, complex 3D models are created using wires, plates and predefined (meshed) 3D objects as building blocks.
 Drawing of the model using these objects actually defines the mesh that will be used during the simulation phase.
 In fact, a process of drawing the model is a process of defining the mesh.
 Therefore, when working with WIPL-D classics, the in-house developed model editor, the user is required, but in the same time allowed, to take the full control over the mesh, so the projects developed in WIPL-D pro usually have optimal number of unknowns resulting in minimal EM simulation requirements.